ahmedkaludi/pwa-for-wp/readme.txt

 == Changelog ==

+= 1.0.5 (20 December 2018) =
+* New Feature: Compatible with AMP for WordPress ( https://wordpress.org/plugins/amp )
+* New Feature: Pre Caching - Now the latest number of posts can be pre cached on users end on their first visit.
+* Option to hide and show custom add to home banner on desktop
+* Properly prepared for localization to make plugin translatable
+* Bug Fixed : This page does not respond with offline #58

 = 1.0.4 (27 November 2018) =
 * New Feature: Custom responsive add to home banner.
 * New Feature: Force update service worker option (This option updates service worker for all users who have installed at once)